 Jyeva teaches me something new every day, but there are three lessons that God weaves continually in my heart as I parent this precious girl.

-If you notice in the picture above, Jyeva has her own sense of fashion and style.
-You say rainbow butterfly leggings, lacy shirts, and athletic socks do not go together.
+Jyeva has her own sense of fashion and style.
+You say rainbow butterfly leggings, lacy shirts, athletic socks, and Converse do not go together?
 Jyeva says, “Why yes they do, kind sir.”
-The year that Jyeva was 3-years-old we called her Boca because she insisted on wearing only bedazzled velour track suits every where she went.
+The year that Jyeva was 3-years-old we called her Boca because she insisted on wearing only bedazzled velour track suits everywhere she went.
 She had no taste for dresses, especially for church.
-She believed and still does that Jesus was meant to be honored in converse with purple stars.
+She believed then and still does today that Jesus was meant to be honored in converse with purple stars.

 How often have I needed to set aside the expectations around me and embrace who God made me to be?
-Who am I trying to be most days?
-Someone who could pass for having it together on some commercial, or the broken but beautiful me that the Savior has fully redeemed and pieces together into His masterpiece, each and every day?
+Who am I trying to be most days anyway?
+Someone who could pass for having it all together?
+I’d rather be the broken but beautiful me, a living masterpiece declaring a Savior who has fully redeemed me, and continues to put all my pieces together into His masterpiece, each and every day.

 How often are we uncomfortable diving into something passionately?
 How often do we take for granted the day that God has given us today to do His work and love His people?

-3) Allow others the same – be yourself, embrace your life.
+Allow others the same – to be themselves, to embrace life.

 As is also evident from Jyeva’s outfits, she highly values creativity.
 But more than her outfits, Jyeva thinks outside the box.
 The best way she expresses this is in the way she regards other people.
 Jyeva honors each and every person as a full unique individual in the Body of Christ, in the world around us.
 She expects no one to look like her, speak like her, think like her.
 In this, she is always willing to give someone else the benefit of the doubt.
 She’s always willing to ask a question, instead of jump to an assumption.
 God created each of us unique, with a unique path to walk.
 We are all on the same Emmaus road, trying to understand the Word and the work of Christ in our lives, but we may all do that in very different ways.